noturbob/Redact/README.md

 Error Handling

 Redact has a centralized error handler to prevent your server from crashing.
-Define an error-handling middleware by using four arguments.
-This must be defined after all other routes and middleware.
+Define an error-handling middleware by using four arguments (err, req, res, next).
+This special middleware must be defined after all other routes and app.use() calls.

-// A route that throws an error app.get('/error', (req, res) => {
+// A route designed to throw an error app.get('/error', (req, res) => {
-  throw new Error('Something went wrong!');
+  throw new Error('This is a simulated server error!');
 });

-// The error handler
-app.use((err, req, res, next) => {
+// The error-handling middleware that catches the error app.use((err, req, res, next) => {
-  console.error(err.stack); // Log the error for the developer res.status(500).json({ error: 'Internal Server Error' });
+  console.error(err.stack); // Log the full error for the developer res.status(500).json({ error: 'Internal Server Error' });
 });

+🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page.

-License
+📜 License

 This project is licensed under the MIT License.